The Essential Guide to the Mitre Sled

 Step-by-Step Construction

-Start with cutting the base to size.
-The dimensions largely depend on your table saw’s size and the maximum size of the workpiece you’ll handle.
-Typically, a sled base measures around 18-24 inches by 24-36 inches.
+Cut the base to size based on your table saw and the maximum workpiece size you’ll handle.
+A typical sled base runs 18-24 inches by 24-36 inches — adjust for your situation.

 Attach the runners to the base.
-This step is crucial for sled alignment.
-Position them in the saw’s mitre slots, place the base over, and secure with screws.
-Verify alignment by sliding the base back and forth, adjusting as necessary.
+Place them in the mitre slots, set the base over them, and secure with screws.
+Verify alignment by sliding the sled back and forth and adjust as needed before the screws are fully set.

 Common Uses and Techniques